Kurt Reuss: In looking at marketing materials from a number of regional centers there are some...

 Bob Cornish: One thing I’ve seen issuers put too much reliance on is the fact that they’ll provide the investor with the marketing materials at the same time that they provide the PPM, which actually is very good, however, giving out the PPM doesn’t shield you from any potential liability from misstatements made in the marketing materials.

 There are dozens of SEC and FINRA enforcement actions where people have been brought to task for the distribution and use of misleading marketing materials on everything from basic stocks to mutual funds.
 If you go to the SEC website, these mutual funds have more disclosure than anything you’d ever see.
 These things need to be handled with care.

-Kurt Reuss: John, could you talk a little about some of the more surprising situations that you’ve come across in EB5 which were related to marketing materials?
+Kurt Reuss: Could you talk a little about some of the more surprising situations that you’ve come across in EB-5 which were related to marketing materials?